Hurricane Ian death toll: Here’s what we know

 TAMPA, Fla.
 (WFLA) — Authorities throughout southwest Florida will hit the road on Thursday in communities battered by the massive Hurricane Ian to assess damage, clear debris and respond to calls for help as millions of Floridians remain sheltered in place.

 Ian, now weakened to a tropical storm, made landfall near Cayo Costa, Florida, on Wednesday afternoon, bringing powerful Category 4 hurricane-strength winds, rain, and surge to the doorsteps of millions.
-Many coastal communities remained under several inches of floodwater on Thursday and an estimated 2.5 million people were left without electricity.
+Many coastal communities remained under several inches of floodwater on Thursday and many more were left without electricity.

 Videos and images started emerging on Wednesday, as Ian’s eyewall made its way onshore, showing devastating damage and incredibly dangerous flooding.